rkrenzler/LibreSolarBox/assembly_guideline/preparation.md

 * Lay Solar box on the interface
 * Position squre nuts.
 They must have the same position as the holes of the front blending.
 * Put blending on the frame.
+* Insert bolts through the blending into the square nuts.
+Thighten the bolts.

+### Mount side blending
+* Lay the SolarBox on the side.
+* Position the squre nuts.
+* Put the blending on the frame.
-* Insert bolts throw the blending into the squre nuts.
+* Insert bolts through the blending into the square  nuts.
 Thighten the bolts.